graphile/graphile.github.io/src/pages/postgraphile/running-postgraphile-in-docker.md

 $ docker-compose up -d graphql
 ```

 Each container can be accessed at the following addresses.
-Note if you run Docker Toolbox on Windows Home, you can get your Docker machine IP address with the command `$ docker-machine ip default`.

 | Container | Docker on Linux / Windows Pro | Docker on Windows Home |
 |-----------|-------------------------------|------------------------|
 | GraphQL API Documentation | https://localhost:5433/graphiql | https://your_docker_machine_ip:5433/graphiql |
 | GraphQL API | https://localhost:5433/graphql | https://your_docker_machine_ip:5433/graphql |
 | PostgreSQL Database | host: `localhost`, port: `5432` | host: `your_docker_machine_ip`, port: `5432` |

+> Note: if you run Docker Toolbox on Windows Home, you can get your Docker machine IP address with the command `$ docker-machine ip default`.

 #### Re-initialize The Database